 Day 6: Estella to Los Arcos

-Marilee and I cross a mideval pilgrim bridge and head out of town.
+Marilee and I cross a medieval pilgrim bridge and head out of town.
 Quickly we begin to see all the same familiar smiles.
 When the day ends in larger towns and cities, the pilgrims tend to disperse and separate, although, like a funnel, we all come back together again on the Camino path.

-For a period of time, we walk along with a lovely a French lady and a man from Rome, who by the way, has walked the Camino seven times!
-Just out of town we arrive at the famous landmark along the Camino… the Bodega Irache wine fountain, that provides, you guess it… wine from a fountain!
+For a period of time, we walk along with a lovely French lady and a man from Rome, who by the way, has walked the Camino seven times!
+Just out of town, we arrive at the famous landmark along the Camino… the Bodega Irache wine fountain, that provides, you guess it… wine from a fountain!
 Here one can drink wine freely, directly from a faucet out of the wall, or purchase a plastic cup in a vending machine and partake.
-I watch on while a pilgrim began drinking from the fountain the old fashioned way; he throws back is head and guzzles directly from the faucet.
+I watch on while a pilgrim begins drinking from the fountain the old-fashioned way; he throws back his head and guzzles directly from the faucet.

-Tip: (Camino Walking Time): However, in my research I learned that it’s nice to walk the Camino just before or after the peak summer season.
+Tip: (Camino Walking Time): However, in my research, I learned that it’s nice to walk the Camino just before or after the peak summer season.
 The weather is a bit more comfortable, and there is no pressure to race to the day’s destination village and find a bed.
 Autumn is my favorite season of the year, and I am glad to be on the Camino during this time.

-After the first couple of hours of our trek we take a break, and luckily this morning we cross through a village with an open bar hosting treats, soda and coffee.
-Plastic tables and chairs are usually set outside each Spanish bar where pilgrims congregate, rest and chat with their new friends.
-Sometimes breaks are even located in full-on restaurants, while others could be as simple as sitting on the side of the road, or stopping in someone’s open garage with vending machines.
+After the first couple of hours of our trek we take a break, and luckily this morning we cross through a village with an open bar hosting treats, soda, and coffee.
+Plastic tables and chairs are usually set outside each Spanish bar where pilgrims congregate, rest, and chat with their new friends.
+Sometimes breaks are even located in full-on restaurants, while others could be as simple as sitting on the side of the road or stopping in someone’s open garage with vending machines.
 We never complain and are happy for the consideration and thoughtfulness of the locals along the Camino.

-At about today’s half-way point, Marilee and I decide to stop for lunch near a fountain under a tree for shade.
+At about today’s halfway point, Marilee and I decide to stop for lunch near a fountain under a tree for shade.
 I devour the items I purchased from the market last night.
-My lunch on the Camino usually includes bread or crackers, nuts, ham and cheese.
+My lunch on the Camino usually includes bread or crackers, nuts, ham, and cheese.
 Each evening, when I get a chance to shop in a local market, I try to purchase different Spanish cheeses and hams.
 I enjoy sampling the choices each province or region in Spain offers.

 While breaking, the lovely French gal we met earlier today joins us, along with a lady from the Netherlands, Jeantine, who I quickly appreciate for her wonderful attitude, and her chocolate treats.
 Jeantine is walking the Camino in stages; Europeans have that luxury since they live so close.
-Many break it into smaller week-long trips at a time, and return during their next vacation to carry on their journey.
+Many break it into smaller week-long trips at a time and return during their next vacation to carry on their journey.

 At one point we stop to watch a shepherd and his dogs herd his sheep.
 With not a word spoken, the shepherd masterfully directs his flock in peaceful silence.
-Not even a week ago I was rushing through the modern-day hustle of city life.
+Not even a week ago I was rushing through the modern-day bustle of city life.
 Now I feel like I have gone through a time warp, watching this man work in a profession that has existed for thousands of years.

 All paths eventually merge within each stage, and to my great delight, the two Canadian couples I met in the Pyrenees, Donna & Wayne, Robyn & John, cross our path!
-This raises our spirits and we all walk together into our home town for the evening, Los Arcos.
+This raises our spirits and we all walk together into our hometown for the evening, Los Arcos.
 I am continually blessed by the amazing people I have met on the Camino, and grateful when God puts just the right people along my path, at just the right time to carry me on.

 Winding through the old and narrow roads of Los Arcos, we find a nice alburgue on a corner, just before the town’s main square, the Plaza de Santa Maria, which proudly houses the village’s church.
 The alburgue seems cozy and clean, and the hospitalaro (host) even offers to wash our clothes for .50 euro.
-Europeans like to naturally dry their clothes, rather than us Americans with our dryers, so she meticulously hans them to dry over the balconies.
-There is nothing like the smell of clothes dried in fresh air…I loved it when my mom used to hang our sheets to dry in that backyard during the Seattle summers.
+Europeans like to naturally dry their clothes, rather than we Americans with our dryers, so she meticulously hangs them to dry over the balconies.
+There is nothing like the smell of clothes dried in the fresh air.
+I loved it when my mom used to hang our sheets to dry in that backyard during the Seattle summers.

 After showering, we congregate in the kitchen/common area, to enjoy everyone’s company, share stories, and savor the aroma of the bread baking in the oven for breakfast.
 In this alburgue, the kitchen/common area is near the front entrance, so we serve as the welcome committee, greeting our other fellow pilgrims as they arrive.
 Our new friend, Jim from Calgary, soon walks in, along with Russ, our Lucky Leprechaun.

 After having a great time at dinner hanging with our new Canadian friend, Jim from Calgary, and of course Russ our Lucky Leprechaun, we meet some of Jeroen’s family from the Netherlands.
 His brother, brother-in-law, and young nephew have joined him for a few days on the Camino.
-Post dinner conversations are filled with various topics and tons of laughter.
+Post-dinner conversations are filled with various topics and tons of laughter.

-Back in our alburge, I take a farewell picture with my favorite Canadian couples (Donna & Wayne, Robyn & John), and sadly say our goodbyes, for they only planned to walk the Camino this short time.
+Back in our alburgue, I take a farewell picture with my favorite Canadian couples (Donna & Wayne, Robyn & John), and sadly say our goodbyes, for they only planned to walk the Camino this short time.

 As I lay in bed, my thoughts again carry me into the lessons of simplicity and friendship.
 I continue to learn that the simple things are more important; I really do not need much but the clothes on my back.
-A few well picked out pieces of clothing can go a long way.
+A few well-selected pieces of clothing can go a long way.
 I do not need all those lotions and potions that the TV and magazine commercials urgently message.
 What’s more important are the people and friends that come into my life.
 I look forward to the additional, profound lessons and realizations the Camino will reveal in the near future.
 Some say, the changes in your life (physical, spiritual, mental, emotional) truly start to happen in the coming weeks.
 I cannot wait!